stormid/scaffold/docs/making-websites/javascript.md

 ## Authoring

 ### ESM syntax
-JavaScript is authored in ESM syntax (i.e. arrow functions, const/let, async/await, import/export) and is transpiled by Webpack and Babel based on the Babel config and .browserslistrc.
+JavaScript is authored in ESM syntax (i.e. arrow functions, const/let, async/await, import/export) and is transpiled by Rspack's built-in SWC loader based on the .browserslistrc.
+(Tests are transpiled by SWC too, via `@swc/jest`.)

 Not all ESM language features are automatically transpiled, some have to be polyfilled.
 If in doubt, check the browser support list and the transpiled output file.